-To help them learn this, our primary school students regularly visit elderly care homes in the Surrey area where their young lives can touch those of many by singing and reading with their adopted grandparents (or "grandfriends" as one staff member calls them).
+To help them learn this, our primary school students regularly visit elderly care homes in the Surrey area where their young lives can touch those of many by singing and reading with their grand friends.

 A commitment to nurturing creativity and parental involvement.